iennae/ed-training/labs/lab_3.md

 ## Clone the ed-lab3 repo to your node

-If you didn't generate the `ed-lab3` chef-repo, clone your teams repo to your node.
+If you didn't have the task to generate the `ed-lab3` chef-repo, clone your teams repo to your node.

 Replace _USERNAME_ with the github identify of the person who created the repo.